andrewheiss/Dissertation/Writing/3_ingo_survey/ingo_survey.md

 - Irrational visa restrictions

-### What about the organizations that don't feel restricted?
+### What about organizations that don't feel restricted?

 The experiences of these INGOs paints a dire picture of the regulatory environment for foreign organizations and helps confirm the notion of an ongoing crackdown on  global civil society.
 However, X% of respondents indicated feeling little to no restrictions in their host countries?
 Why is that?

 - Regime type: responses saying all is well work tend to work in the EU and US
 - Contentiousness: those more in line with government preferences aren't restricted as much

 # How do INGOs react to restrictions?